 Click to jump to the relevant section:

 When we are busy taking care of others in our work, we can forget to pay attention to our own needs.
 To be able to look after others safely and effectively, we first have to take care of ourselves.
-You can use this animation along with the wellbeing planning tool to help you create your own unique plan for looking after yourself and protecting your wellbeing
+You can use this animation, wellbeing planning tool and emodule to help you create your own unique plan for looking after yourself and protecting your wellbeing.

 If you are a member of the health and social care workforce and feel that you would benefit from some extra help in managing your wellbeing, you can access resources to help you with:

 Sleepio is a clinically-evidenced sleep improvement programme that is fully automated and highly personalised, using cognitive behavioural techniques to help improve poor sleep.